commitcomplete/Nano-BigFace/README.md

 [App store link](https://apps.apple.com/kr/app/big-face/id1642758195)

 Big-Face is a Face Filter.
-Automatically recognize faces and make it bigger. also offer a lot of color filters and distort filters.
+Automatically recognize faces and make it bigger.
+Also offers a lot of color filters and distort filters.

 ## Features